HURRICANE MELISSA

 • Strengthens community resilience, empowering people to care for their pets.

-Since October 2021, our teams have sterilized over 66,000 pets, with professional volunteers dedicating more than 70,000 hours of expertise in the field.
+Our teams have sterilized over 76,300 pets, with professional volunteers dedicating more than 76,000 hours of expertise in the field.

 Vet_SpayNeuter